vegaprotocol/documentation/docs/vega-chain.md

 _Undelegate Now_
 `UndelegateNow`
 The action can be announced at any time and is executed immediately following the block it is announced in.
 The user is marked to not receive any reward from the validator in that epoch.
-The reward should instead go into the [on-chain treasury account for that asset]().
+The reward should instead go into the `on-chain treasury account for that asset` (TODO: add link).
 The stake is marked as free for the delegator, but is not yet removed from the validator stake (this happens at the end of the epoch).

 ### Auto [Un]delegation
 - A party become eligible to participate in auto delegation once they have manually delegated (nominated) 95%+ of the association.
 - Once entering auto delegation mode, any un-nominated associated tokens will be automatically distributed according to the current validator nomination of the party maintaining the same proportion.
 - Edge cases:
   - If a party has entered auto delegation mode, and their association has increased it should be automatically distributed for the epoch following the increase of association.
 However, if during the same epoch the party requests to execute manual delegation, no automatic delegation will be done in that epoch.
 If there is still un-nominated association in the next epoch, it will be automatically distributed.
   - If a party qualifies for auto delegation and has un-nominated association, however the party requests to undelegate (either during the epoch or at the end of the epoch) - they exit auto delegation mode.
 The rationale here is that they probably want to do some rearrangement of their nomination and we give them a chance to do so.
 Once the party reached more than x% of nomination again, they would enter auto delegation mode again and any future un-nominated association will be automatically distributed.
   - When distributing the newly available association according to the current validators nomination of the party, if validator A should get X but can only accept X - e (due to max per validator constraint), Vega will not try to distribute e between the other validators and will try to distribute it again in the next round.
 - Auto undelegation - whenever the party dissociates tokens, their nomination must be updated such that their maximum nomination reflects the association.

 ### ERC20 governance and staking token (restricted mainnet)

 Vega uses an ERC20 token called VEGA for governance.
 This includes nominating validators, and creating and voting on governance proposals.

 << tip >> A party's VEGA tokens must first be recognised against a Vega public key before they can be used on the Vega network for governance and staking. << tip >>

 The VEGA token system *(better word?)* and contract allows VEGA to be staked to a Vega public key without any action on the Vega network, and without putting the tokens under the control of the Vega network.

 Using this approach means:
 - Locked (unvested) tokens can be staked.
 Both staking and unstaking are controlled entirely on the Ethereum side, and staked balances are recognised on the Vega network by listening for `Stake_*` events that can be emitted by any contract that's recognised by the network.
 This makes it possible to implement staking (nomination and denomination) functionality into the token vesting contract in addition to the ERC20 staking contract.
 - Any attacker who gains control of, or is able to exploit, the Vega network will be unable to steal staked VEGA tokens.
 Even if an attacker was able to take over the network, the tokenholders would remain unaffected and could fix the issue and relaunch the network by delegating to new validators.

 ## Validators
 ## Tendermint consensus
 ### Transaction and sequencing
 ### Transaction ordering
 ## Fast syncing
 ## Fairness (Wendy)